75 Of 48

 Ratios: Understanding the Relationship

 While 75/48 is a fraction, it also represents a ratio.
-A ratio shows the relative size of two or more values.
+So a ratio shows the relative size of two or more values.
 In this case, the ratio is 75:48, indicating a relationship between two quantities.
 Just like fractions, ratios can be simplified by dividing both numbers by their greatest common divisor (in this case, 3), resulting in a simplified ratio of 25:16.
 This means for every 25 units of one quantity, there are 16 units of another.

 Real-World Applications of Fractions and Ratios